6 Reasons that Make Corporate Employees the Ideal Target Audience for Brands

-Demographic Segmentation can help an organization target its buyer more effectively and more accurately compared to other types of segmentation.
+Demographic Segmentation can help an organization target its buyer more effectively and more accurately than other types of segmentation.

-Demographic segmentation is a segmentation of the market on the basis of** age, income, race, religion, gender, family size, ethnicity, and education.**
+Demographic segmentation is a segmentation of the market on the based on** age, income, race, religion, gender, family size, ethnicity, and education.**

 With this type of segmentation, a brand can categorize the needs of its buyer.

-Income plays a big role in defining your target audience.
+Income plays a significant role in defining your target audience.

 Income segmentation is when you segment customers as per the annual or monthly income they are earning.
-It is best suited for products which are very specific, niche and are priced high.
+It is best suited for products that are very specific, niche, and are priced high.

-For example, if your brand is a high priced luxury clothing brand, there is no point in targeting it to all audience.
+For example, if your brand is a high-priced luxury clothing brand, there is no point in targeting all audiences.
 Doing so would only overshoot your marketing budget.

-Instead, if you market it to people who have an income above a certain level, the chances of getting better results is higher.
+Instead, if you market it to people who have an income above a certain level, the chances of getting better results are higher.

 For example, for brands in Financial Services or Real Estate, the ideal buyer persona is most likely to be verified, young and salaried professionals.
 If one could segment such a target audience, it will most probably give the best results.

 Here we are going to be discussing exclusively corporate employees and how they make the most suitable buyers.